UNIT-Electronics-MX/unit_devlab_pwm_ao4410_2_channel_output_module/README.md

-# UNIT PWM Module
+# DevLab: PWM AO4410 2-Channel Output Module

 ## Introduction

-The UNIT PWM Module is a compact, two-channel PCB designed to amplify pulse-width modulation signals from a microcontroller.
+The DevLab PWM AO4410 2-Channel Output Module is a compact, two-channel PCB designed to amplify pulse-width modulation signals from a microcontroller.
 It enables reliable switching of external loads at higher voltages and currents than the microcontroller can natively handle.
 With its clearly labeled screw-terminal connectors, the module is well-suited for motor speed control, high-power LED dimming, and other projects requiring precise power regulation via PWM.
 The board also includes a QWIIC-compatible 4-pin header, allowing for easy plug-and-play wiring and daisy-chaining of power and PWM signals using standard Qwiic cables.

 <div align="center">